zainibeats/truefa-py/README.md

 - The `/app/images` directory in the container is mapped to a local `images` folder
 - Place your QR code images in the local `images` folder
 - Vault data is stored in a Docker volume for persistence
-- Use the Python fallback implementation in Docker for better compatibility

 ### From Source
 ```bash